raphael-group/LAML/README.md

 $ type example1_params.txt examples/out_example1/example1_params.txt
 ```

 Note that the reported tree height in the progress logs includes the root node's branch length.
 If you compare this distance with the one reported by `nw_distance` from `newick_utils`, you need to add this branch length.
+The mutation rate estimated in this example is `0.1`, since this example is drawn from our simulated data.

 ### Use Case 2: Compute the likelihood of an existing tree